openintents/openintents.github.io/_posts/2016-11-14-make-android-great-again.md

 Google has [responded][1] to the [letter of objections][2] of the EU commission.
 Some developers have published their supportive opinion under hash tag [#saveAndroid](https://twitter.com/hashtag/SaveAndroid).
 As part of Google's campaign a [list of Android facts](https://www.android.com/everyone/facts/) was published.
-So we wanted to write down some more (opinionated) facts below.
+So we wanted to write down some more (opinionated) facts below and start thinking about how to do more things.
 If you think Android should have a better ecosystem feel free to leave a comment or suggest more facts via pull requests.

 # Fact #-01
 Unlike other unix-based operating systems, Android is not governed openly, but by Google only.

 # Fact #-02
-~
+Since the first version, [it is not possible][3] to enter a localized (with comma as separator) decimal number via hardware keyboard.

 # Fact #-03
 In the early days, Google has produced new Android versions in collaboration with partners of the Open Handset Alliance.